 Maybe your child avoids eye contact, prefers to play alone, or becomes upset when routines change.
 These moments can raise understandable questions about development and next steps.

-If you’re searching for ABA therapy in Schaumburg or the Northwest Suburbs of Chicago, you’re already taking an important first step toward understanding and support.
-Families in nearby communities like Arlington Heights, Palatine, and Elk Grove Village often start here too — with curiosity, concern, and a desire to help their child thrive.
+If you’re searching for ABA therapy in Rolling Meadows or the Northwest Suburbs of Chicago, you’re already taking an important first step toward understanding and support.
+Families in nearby communities like Arlington Heights, Palatine, Schaumburg, and Elk Grove Village often start here too — with curiosity, concern, and a desire to help their child thrive.

 At Adaptive Steps ABA Therapy, we guide families through these early questions with compassion and evidence-based care.
-As a locally owned ABA clinic, our team provides in-home and clinic-based therapy designed to help children communicate, connect, and adapt — one small step at a time.
+As a local clinician owned ABA clinic, our team provides in-home and clinic-based therapy designed to help children communicate, connect, and adapt — one small step at a time.

 Early Signs of Autism in Children

 Autism Spectrum Disorder (ASD) affects how children communicate, interact, and adapt to the world around them.
-While each child is unique and autism doesn’t look one way, there are common early signs parents can look for.
+While every situation is unique, there are common early signs of Autism parents can look for.

 - Difficulty expressing needs or following directions